 Going on an Oregon fishing charter out of Astoria, for sturgeon means you are going to be fishing on trophy sturgeon waters for some of the largest and most aggressive sturgeon in the world!

-Astoria Salmon Fishing Season
+Astoria Salmon Fishing Charters

 Our Astoria salmon fishing charters start in early July and go until mid October.
 The first part of our season from early July to mid August, is in the ocean catching Chinook and Coho salmon.
 During this time the salmon are staging off of the Oregon Coast in large numbers before they begin their migration into the Columbia and other rivers starting in August.